thomas-haslwanter/statsintro/rst/statsPreface.rst

 The idea of this book is to give you all (or at least most of) the tools that you will need for your statistical data analysis.
 Thereby I try to provide all the background required to understand what you are doing.
-I will not proof any theorems, and won’t indulge in mathematics where it is unnecessary.
+I will not proof any theorems, and won't indulge in mathematics where it is unnecessary.
 This approach explains why so much code is included: in principle, you have to define our problem, select the corresponding program, and adapt it to your needs.
 This should allow you to get going